PDFTron is now Apryse. Same great products, new name.

 Short invoices don’t require page breaks.
 But you are required to add breaks on longer documents or documents with complex content, such as those with large images and tables, due to browser limits on how big canvases can get. (html2pdf uses a single canvas when creating each page.)

 Since html2pdf.js merges information client-side, files do not cross a network multiple times.
-Therefore, it is reliable and infinitely scalable for each user that wants to download from your app.
+Therefore, it is reliable and infinitely scalable for each user who wants to download from your app.
 And your user experience is less impacted by any network latency or servers under heavy load.

-Infographic diagram of pdf document generation information flows
+PDF viewer in JavaScript: Infographic diagram of pdf document generation information flows

 Serverless PDF generation improves the security, performance, reliability, and scalability of your download experience.